istio/istio.io/content/en/docs/tasks/traffic-management/ingress/ingress-control/index.md

 ### Configuring X-Forwarded-For Headers

-Many applications, both old and new, rely on client attributes, such as X-Forward-For or X-Forwarded-Proto, to be forwarded by reverse proxies in a request.
+Many applications, both old and new, rely on client attributes, such as X-Forward-For header, to be forwarded by reverse proxies in a request.
 However, due to the variety of network topologies Istio can be deployed in, it is required to set the number of trusted proxies deployed in front of the Istio gateway proxy.